eclipse-tractusx/digital-product-pass/dpp-tutorial/irs-drill-down.md

 }
 ```

-Copy the actual json response and paste it into the notepad editor for modification.
+Copy the actual json response and paste it into the notepad editor.
+You will need the values later.

 ### Update Digital Twin